sysadmpw/PShellPublic/README.md

-SSL: Contains scripts related to updating SSL certificates on IIS Web Servers.
+SSL : Contains scripts related to updating SSL certificates on IIS Web Servers.
+OneLiners : Useful one powershell one line scripts.